EI-CoreBioinformatics/mikado/docs/Algorithms.rst

         (exon_num > 1 and cdna_length >= 100 and max_intron_length <= 200000 and min_intron_length >= 5) or (exon_num == 1 and cdna_length > 50)

-Any transcript for which the expression evaluates to :math:`False` will be assigned a score of 0 outright and therefore discarded.
+Any transcript for which the expression evaluates to :math:`False` will be assigned a score of 0 outright and discarded, unless the user has chosen to disable the purging of such transcripts.

 .. _scoring-section: